 Bulgaria is a country in southeastern Europe, neighboring Serbia and Macedonia to the west, Romania to the north, Greece and Turkey to the south and the Black Sea to the east.
-It is has been a member of NATO since 2004 and The EU since 2007.
+The country has been a member of NATO since 2004 and the EU since 2007.
 After its transition from Soviet control, it has sought to deepen its ties with the West.
-Bulgaria has improved a lot in its post-communist period from 1990 up to today, yet it still ranks near the bottom of E.U. lists on life expectancy, income per capita and several other areas.
+Bulgaria has improved a lot in its post-communist period from 1990 up to today, yet it still ranks near the bottom of EU lists on life expectancy, income per capita and several other areas.
 These are the top 10 facts about living conditions in Bulgaria you should know.

 Top 10 Facts About Living Conditions in Bulgaria